stolostron/deploy/README.md

   - `start.sh` - takes the edge off having to manually edit YAML files
   - `uninstall.sh` - we're not perfect yet; includes additional scripting to ensure we clean up our mess on your OCP cluster.

-You have two choices of installation...
+You have two choices of installation:
   - [the easy way](#deploy-using-the-startsh-script-the-easy-way) - using the provided `start.sh` script which will hand hold you through the process

 #### the hard way